LAWI100138 Designing across scales - Object planning

 -

-- They know the relevant scale levels and their significance for landscape architectural planning and design.
+• They are familiar with the relevant scales and their significance for landscape architectural planning and design.

-- Students explain how design decisions at one scale level (e.g. regional) influence the design at other levels (e.g. object).
+• Students explain how design decisions at one scale (e.g. regional) influence design at other scales (e.g. object).

-- They develop design concepts that take into account the requirements of different scales.
+• They develop design concepts that take into account the requirements of different scale levels.

-- Students analyse the effects of design decisions at different scales and identify potential conflicts or synergies.
+• Students analyse the effects of design decisions at different scale levels and identify potential conflicts or synergies.

-- They analyse how regional conditions influence the detailed object design.
+• They examine how regional conditions influence detailed property design.

-- They develop concepts that take into account the interactions between the different scales and realise them creatively.
+• They design concepts that take into account the interactions between the scale levels and implement them creatively.

 You can find more details like the schedule or information about exams on the course-page in BOKUonline.